Борис Иванович ПЕТРОВ (1885–1971). Русский текст – внизу страницы

 In autumn 1931, Petroff arrived in Shanghai and opened an architecture department at V. A. Zasipkin's art studio.

-Petroff created the second design of the Russian Orthodox Cathedral on Route Paul Henry.
-The first design, by L. N. Pashkoff, had to be abandoned when the French Concession authorities decided to extend Route Lorton to go past the prospective church building.
-Petroff's design, approved in December 1932, adapted to this extension, but did so at the expense of the highly desirable symmetrical cross-shaped plan of the building.
+Alongside his colleague L. N. Pashkoff, Petroff created a design of the Russian Orthodox Cathedral on Route Paul Henry.
+Pashkoff’s design was eventually rejected when the French Concession authorities decided to extend Route Lorton past the prospective church building.
+Petroff's design, approved in December 1932, took the extension into account by sacrificing the symmetry of the cross-shaped plan of the building.
 The construction was put off to collect more funds for the purchase of the extra strip of land along Route Lorton.

-Meanwhile, Bishop Simon supervising the construction died in February 1933, and the appointment of Bishop John Maksimovich led to the rotation of the chief architect.
-In early June 1933, J. L. Lehonos submitted his project of the new cathedral and took the lead of the project, with B. I. Petroff becoming the consulting architect.
+Meanwhile, Bishop Simon who was supervising the construction died in February 1933.
+The appointment of Bishop John Maksimovich led to the rotation of the chief architect working on the church.
+In early June 1933, the artist J. L. Lehonos submitted his project of the new cathedral and took the lead of the project, with B. I. Petroff becoming the consulting architect.

 In 1936–1939 Petroff worked in Wladimir Yourieff's architecture firm in Tsingtao.
 In 1950, Petroff moved to Australia to his daughter.
 He designed the iconostasis for the Sts Peter and Paul Cathedral in Strathfield, Sydney (1953).